hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

-## how it is better (or worse) than [#001] entities?
+## how it is better (or worse) than [#br-001] entities?

 • no subclassing or mixin modules or load-time DSL's -

-  the ACS has a much simpler minimum API than its predecessor. participating classes need only implement particular methods with names matching patterns to express their associations and operations. and the must implement themselves only the methods they need to reach ACS subsystems (typically one line each).
+  the ACS has a much simpler *minimum* API than its predecessor. participating classes need only implement particular methods with names matching patterns to express their associations and operations.

-  the instance method namespace is respected because only "generated names" are used by the ACS (with the exception of:
+  most of the methods you will write to be picked-up by the [ac] will be of the "generated" variety (explained [#]:gen below); so there is a far lower-than average likelihood of of one of these methods having a name conflict with another method in the same class but outside of this concern.

+  (nonetheless your participating classes should probably be "dedicated".)

+  there are no mandatory *instance* methods that you must define.

+  there are some *optional* methods you *can* define to hook-in to the library to achieve "special" behavior; but those methods are in a short enough list that we can cover all of them here.

+    • `to_component_node_stream`
+    • `to_component_symbol_stream`  # ..
+    • `to_component_operation_symbol_stream`  # ..
     • `result_for_component_mutation_session_when_changed`
     • `result_for_component_mutation_session_when_no_change`

-  IFF you want edit sessions (and for now only! (#open [#013])))
+  (see tombstones at end of this file for historical names too.)

 • dynamicism is heavily assumed -